 SAAS does not engage in high risk hedging for its financial assets.
-Exposure to interest rate risk may arise through interest bearing liabilities.
+Exposure to interest rate risk may arise through interest bearing liabilities, including borrowings.
+SAAS's interest bearing liabilities are managed through SAFA and any movement in interest rates are monitored on a daily basis.
 There is no exposure to foreign currency or other price risks.